Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce GTX 570 should be 36% quicker than the GeForce GTX 960 overall, because of its higher data rate. (explain)
+Memory BandwidthAs far as performance goes, the GeForce GTX 570 should in theory be much superior to the GeForce GTX 960 overall. (explain)

-Texel RateThe GeForce GTX 960 should be much (more or less 64%) faster with regards to anisotropic filtering than the GeForce GTX 570. (explain)
+Texel RateThe GeForce GTX 960 is quite a bit (approximately 64%) better at texture filtering than the GeForce GTX 570. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison